eryksiejka47/K-Spice-API-Yggdrasil/02. Examples/README.md

 However, there are situations where custom calculations on the CSV files are necessary before plotting.
 For example, calculating the pressure difference between two points or performing other derived measurements.

+### Display
+After completing the tests, it’s important to present the data in a clear and meaningful way.
+As part of this project, code was developed to generate plots in both PNG and HTML formats.